 \section{Abstract}

-Multiscale stochastic dynamical systems have been widely adopted to scientific and engineering problems due to their capability of depicting complex phenomena in many real world applications.
-This work is devoted to investigating the effective reduced dynamics for a slow-fast stochastic dynamical system.
-Given observation data on a short-term period satisfying some unknown slow-fast stochastic system, we propose a novel algorithm including a neural network called Auto-SDE to learn invariant slow manifold.
+Multiscale stochastic dynamical systems have been widely adopted to a variety of scientific and engineering problems due to their capability of depicting complex phenomena in many real world applications.
+This work is devoted to investigating the effective dynamics for slow-fast stochastic dynamical systems.
+Given observation data on a short-term period satisfying some unknown slow-fast stochastic systems, we propose a novel algorithm including a neural network called Auto-SDE to learn invariant slow manifold.
 Our approach captures the evolutionary nature of a series of time-dependent autoencoder neural networks with the loss constructed from a discretized stochastic differential equation.
-Our algorithm is also proved to be accurate, stable and effective through numerical experiments under various evaluation metrics.
+Our algorithm is also validated to be accurate, stable and effective through numerical experiments under various evaluation metrics.